Formal Concepts and Residuation on Multilattices

 \section{Conclusion}

-By choosing residuated multilattices as set of truth values, we have proved that the set of concepts forms a complete residuated multilattice.
+In this paper we have constructed a smallest (in term of cardinality) residuated multilattice that is not a residuated lattice.
+Using ordinal sums, we have shown how to produce residuated multilattices from old ones.
+Choosing residuated multilattices as set of truth values to evaluate objects and attributes, we have proved that the set of concepts forms a complete residuated multilattice whenever the Galois connection defining the concepts preserves the residuation.

-As next step, we will initiate and study residuated concept multilattices with hedges.
-Also, from what was done by Medina et al. \cite{MOR07} on the use of ordered multilattices as underlying sets of truth-values for a generalized framework of logic programming, we are planing to extend their finding in the context of residuated multilattices.
+In \cite{MOR07} the authors discuss the use of ordered multilattices as underlying sets of truth-values for a generalized framework of logic programming.
+We believe that these results can be carried out to residuated multilattices, and plan to investigate these in our future work.